wlame/njgit/docs/CLI_GUIDE.md

 **What it does:**
 1. Guides you through backend selection
-2. Collects repository credentials
+2. Collects repository settings
 3. Configures Nomad connection
-4. Lets you add jobs to track
+4. Lets you add jobs to track (with regions and namespaces)
 5. Creates `ndiff.toml`

 ---